 - you will need to log into Canvas EWRT 2 site at least twice a week throughout the quarter, and submit the required material for that week.
-Enrolled students who fail to complete all of the first week's assignments (approximately 8 hours of work) may be dropped unless they have contacted me and have explained their situation to my satisfaction. - Students missing substantial work, such as most of the assignments for a two-week period, or more than one major paper for more than a week, will be dropped from the course or will receive "F" for the quarter, unless there is an unusual situation.
+Enrolled students who fail to complete all of the first week's assignments (approximately 5-8 hours of work) may be dropped unless they have contacted me and have explained their situation to my satisfaction. - Students missing substantial work, such as most of the assignments for a two-week period, or more than one major paper for more than a week, will be dropped from the course or will receive "F" for the quarter, unless there is an unusual situation.
 It is your responsibility to contact me immediately if there are special circumstances that you would like me to consider.

 Late Work Penalties: Generally, in a face to face class, I do not accept late work.
 However, for an online class, the deadlines are not as critical.
-I am somewhat lenient on work being a day or two late (ie, don't worry about it).
-This 72-hour grace period applies to all assignments EXCEPT quizzes.
+I am lenient on work being up to two days late with no penalty.
+This 48-hour grace period applies to all assignments EXCEPT quizzes and work due the last regular week of the course.
 In addition, because student responsibilities such as illness, work and family can prevent students from completing work temporarily, I offer these extended "late work" opportunities:

-- One (1) of the formal papers can be up to one week late, with no penalty - Up to two (2) informal responses /short essay reading responses can be up to one week late with no penalty. - Up to two (2) discussion posts and/or discussion responses can be up to one (1) week late with no penalty.
+- One (1) of the formal papers can be up to one week late, with no penalty.
+If you wish a paper to be used as a "one week late" paper, be sure to note it at the top of the page, with your name etc. label. - Up to two (2) informal responses /short essay reading responses can be up to one week late with no penalty. - Up to two (2) discussion posts and/or discussion responses can be up to one (1) week late with no penalty. - Please note: Most assignments will no longer be accessible a week after the due date and time.
+After this grace period there will be small loss of points, but it is still important to do the work: you may paste it into the comments if submissions are closed.

-- Please note: Most assignments will no longer be accessible 72 hours after the due date and time.
-After this grace period there may be small loss of points.
-Also, you may need to request that I manually open the assignment: - Generally the penalty for minor assignments will be a loss of 1/10 of the assignment points.
-That is, you will receive 9 instead of 10 points, assuming the work meets or exceeds the assignment standards. - Formal paper assignments will loose of 5-10 points, depending on the assignment), if they are more than 72 hours late and you have already used your options for late work! - Quizzes CANNOT be done late for any reason. - Other work done later than the 72-hour window, but before the Module closing--typically in two-three weeks, will be given 3/4 credit, assuming the assignment standards have been met.
+- Generally the penalty for minor assignments will be a loss of 1/10 of the assignment points.
+That is, you will receive 8.5 instead of 10 points, assuming the work meets or exceeds the assignment standards and is not more than 10 days late.. - o Formal paper assignments will lose 10 points after the grace period. . - Quizzes CANNOT be done late for any reason. - Other work done later than the 48-hour window, but before the Module closing--typically in two-three weeks, will be given 3/4 credit, assuming the assignment standards have been met.
 It is always better to turn work in late than to not do the assignment at all.
 The difference is enormous when the averaging is done.
 A "0" is a stone that drops the whole average down dramatically.
 It is ALWAYS better to turn in something, even if it is not as good as you believe you could do!